Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Materials and Methods

 \subsection{Results, details: Paris area, municipality scale}

 For the results illustrated by the figures in the paper, we give here the free parameters numerical values obtained from the maximum likelihood method in the case of the fit at the scale of municipalities in \^Ile-de-France.
 Note that this optimization is computationally demanding: it requires to generate a large number of times (of order of tens of thousands) the full dynamics ($44$ days) with $2560$ ($2\times 1280$) coupled equations.
-For the choice of the function $\Psi$, we tested the linear case and several nonlinear choices.
-Results are presented for the non linear case, the function $\Psi$ being given by (\ref{meth_psi_thr}).
-We find: $\omega = 0.26, A=5.5$; for the power law decrease of the weights, $d_0 =8. \;10^{-3} km, \; \delta= 0.67$; $\zeta_0=7.7/N_{max}$, where $N_{max} = 1174$ is the maximum size of the reference populations, the max being taken over all \^Ile-de-France municipalities; for the parameters of the non linear function: $\eta =0.63, \gamma = 1.27, \Lambda_c=0.06$.
+For the choice of the function $\Psi$, we tested the linear case and several non-linear choices.
+Results are presented for the non-linear case, the function $\Psi$ being given by (\ref{meth_psi_thr}).
+We find: $\omega = 0.26, A=5.5$; for the power law decrease of the weights, $d_0 =8. \;10^{-3} km, \; \delta= 0.67$; $\zeta_0=7.7/N_{max}$, where $N_{max} = 1174$ is the maximum size of the reference populations, the max being taken over all \^Ile-de-France municipalities; for the parameters of the non-linear function: $\eta =0.63, \gamma = 1.27, \Lambda_c=0.06$.\\ In Supplementary Table S1a we provide a summary of the variants that we have explored, together with a comparison according to the AIC criterion.